 What type of camping are we talking about?

 Often these places are just a designated area in a field or forest without any amenities.
 No toilet, no shower.
 Sometimes there is seating, a roofed shelter and a fire pit.

 Usually they are explicitly aimed at hikers, horse riders and cyclists, and motorised traffic is forbidden.
 In general, you are also not allowed to stay more than 1 or 2 days.

-It is easy to find good information on the internet about the rules surrounding wild camping (meaning, not in designated spots) in each of these countries, so we will not dive into that.
+It is easy to find good information on the internet about the rules surrounding wild camping (meaning, not in designated spots) and the best spots in each of these countries, so we will not dive into that.

 Open Camping Map